ctrlplusb/react-universally/README.md

 ## About

-This boilerplate contains a super minimal project configuration and structure, providing you with everything you need to kick off your next universal react project, whilst making your own project architecture decisions.
+This boilerplate contains a super minimal project configuration and structure, providing you with everything you need to kick off your next universal react project and the platform upon which to make your own project architecture (redux/mobx etc) decisions.
 We focus on the build and developer tools, whilst providing some of the "key" elements that we believe the average SSR react project would need.

 ## Features